 Fast fashion never existed to survive through times like these.
 The fashion industry has plundered the planet without thinking about its consequences.
 As nature makes them known nonetheless, Sustainability becomes the only legitimate answer to everything that we’ve done wrong in the past.
 There is a need to redefine what’s normal, and more importantly, what’s ethical.

-With terms like “circular fashion” and “conscious fashion” already making the rounds in the industry, we have our chance to revolutionise fashion for good, and remap our relationship with nature in a meaningful, symbiotic way.
-We have spotted the missing moral fibre in our process of doing business and are on our way to address it by adopting the “less is more” perspective on fashion as a whole, as opposed to viewing it through the conventional consumerist lens.
-As an all Black clothing line, we understand our ecological responsibility to minimize the harm caused to our environment, and take care of our water bodies in whichever way possible.
+With terms like “circular fashion” and “conscious fashion” already making the rounds in the industry, we have our chance to revolutionise fashion for good and remap our relationship with nature in a meaningful, symbiotic way.
+We have spotted the missing moral fiber in our process of doing business and are on our way to addressing it by adopting the “less is more” perspective on fashion as a whole, as opposed to viewing it through the conventional consumerist lens.

-As an all Black clothing line, we understand our ecological responsibility to minimize the harm caused to our environment, and especially aim to conserve water in whichever way possible.
-We pay close attention to where our fabrics are sourced from, and are well aware of our social responsibility towards the community of farmers and growers as well.
+We pay close attention to where our fabrics are sourced from and are well aware of our social responsibility towards the community of farmers and growers as well.